Following approval by the Credentials Committee, the new articling registrant will receive a letter from the Registrar that states:

 BCIA Ethics for Professionals Workshop

-Complete the online BCIA Ethics for Professionals Workshop.
+Complete the BCIA Ethics for Professionals Workshop.
 Case studies will be used to examine different types of ethical situations that Agrologists may encounter.

 After completion, the articling Registrant must create a declaration in their PD Report (after log-in; enter 8 PDH).